Liminal States: Plot

 In an attempt to save his fortunes, Gideon orchestrates a train robbery that goes disastrously wrong.
-Left dying in the desert, Gideon is led by strange animals to the pool the Champion tried and failed to seal.
+Left dying in the desert, Gideon is led by strange animals to a pool of white liquid located in black mountains distant from Spark.
 Believing its waters to be potable, Gideon tries to drink from the pool.
-The water's extreme properties melt his flesh, and he falls into it, briefly dying.
+The water's extreme properties melt his flesh, and he falls into it, briefly dying, before being reborn from it in a sac.